Permafrost/TundraTN/README.md

 // etc.
 tundra.tn:deliver(bizdoc, $destination, $encoding, $service, $catch, $finally, $pipeline, $part);

+// Derives a new bizdoc from an existing bizdoc, optionally updating the sender and/or
+// receiver on the derivative.
+//
+// If a $service is specified, it will be called as a processing service for the bizdoc.
+It can
+// return the $derivatives list, thereby allowing for the derivatives to be determined at
+// runtime.
+tundra.tn:derive(bizdoc, $service, $catch, $finally, $pipeline, $derivatives, $part, $encoding);

 // Logs a message to the Trading Networks activity log. tundra.tn:log($bizdoc, $type, $class, $summary, $message);